US Stock Indices End Mixed as Traders Weigh Retail Profits - ExBulletin

 Manufacturers of consumer staples and industrial companies also fell.
 Kraft Heinz slipped 3.3% and General Electric fell 1.3%.

-Investors received a positive update on the closely watched job market, which is seen as a key factor in the continued economic recovery.
+Investors received a positive update on the closely watched job market, which is seen as a key factor in the continued recovery of the economy.

 The Labor Department said the number of Americans claiming unemployment benefits fell for the seventh week in a row to a pandemic low of 268,000.